davesantos/tumblr-boilerplate/README.md

 ###Caveats

-Tumblr will auto-inject inline code (such as [Open Graph Protocol](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/cards/overview) & javascript) into the final output of your page.
+Tumblr will auto-inject code (such as [Open Graph Protocol](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/cards/overview) & javascript) into the final result for your page.
 This is out of the developers' control.
 Running it through a HTML Validator or Page Speed may spit out warnings & errors.

+(Tumblr injects `<!DOCTYPE html>`, twice!)

 ###Resources
 * [tumblr.com/developers](https://www.tumblr.com/developers)